HABIC Dog Training Programs

 - Handling/Touch: Comfort being gently examined (ears, paws, mouth, head, chest, back).

-HABIC Therapy Dog Foundations
+3. HABIC Therapy Dog Foundations ($330)

 This 6-week class prepares you for the final evaluation required for certification as a HABIC therapy dog team.
 HABIC certifies therapy dog teams through completion of the Therapy Dog Foundations class AND successful completion of a final evaluation.
 Specialized HABIC placements, such as weekly school and healthcare placements, will require additional training.
 You must pass the Beginnings Test Out, either as part of a HABIC Beginnings class or on its own, to enroll in this course.
 To schedule your final evaluation, you’ll need to submit a HABIC Medical Form completed by your veterinarian and sign the HABIC Volunteer Responsibilities agreement.
 Dogs must be at least 16 months old.

-HABIC Therapy Dog Focus - Healthcare
+4A.
+HABIC Therapy Dog Focus - Healthcare ($165)

 This 3-week class prepares active HABIC volunteers with specialized training required for weekly healthcare placements.

-HABIC Therapy Dog Focus - Schools
+4B.
+HABIC Therapy Dog Focus - Schools ($165)

 This 3-week class prepares active HABIC volunteers with specialized training required for weekly school volunteer placements.

-Skill Builder classes are one-time, theme-based sessions designed to strengthen specific skills.
+This class is a one-time sessions designed to strengthen specific skills.
 This class is repeatable and focuses on helping dogs with real-world situations.
 Each class may look a little different depending on the dogs who attend.
 Trainers tailor exercises in real time, offering extra support or added challenge as needed to help skills stick beyond the classroom.
 You’re welcome to take the same theme multiple times or choose different topics based on your goals.
 Open to future therapy dogs, current therapy dogs, and pet dogs.
 Dogs must be at least six months old.

-Intro to K9 Nose Work ®
+1. Intro to K9 Nose Work ® ($270) START HERE!

-Intro to Odor
+2. Intro to Odor ($270)

 This 6-week class takes you to the next level in the sport of K9 Nose Work.
-Successful completion of Intro to K9 Nose Work is required to enroll.
-Your dog will learn to find the specific odors used in the sport and searches will become more complicated during the class building teamwork with your dog.
+Successful completion of Intro to K9 Nose Work (at HABIC or elsewhere) is required to enroll.
+In this class your dog will learn to find specific essential oils, allowing for more complicated searches in a variety of locations.
+This class builds teamwork with your dog and hones your observation skills.
 Dogs must be at least six months old.

 HABIC Training FAQs